Canada faces a critical moment as it contends with economic and social pressures.

 As leaders, you play a vital role in sharing accurate information about immigration’s positive impact, helping to dispel myths and shape a narrative grounded in reality.

-Fact: Employers who hired immigrants in the past, increase opportunities for immigrants and hire more immigrants.
+Here’s a fact for you to reflect on: Employers who hired immigrants in the past, increase opportunities for immigrants and hire more immigrants.